spring fellowship

 Here is some of what participants can look forward to at the event.

 Service is a pillar of the Order of the Arrow.
-While Winter Fellowship is a time for fun and brotherhood, we remain dedicated to our commitment to cheerful service.
+While Spring Fellowship is a time for fun and brotherhood, we remain dedicated to our commitment to cheerful service.
 This event provides us an opportunity to give back to the camp and ensure it remains a premier destination for Scouts throughout the year.

 What to Expect

 We know there are always those Arrowmen who enjoy spending extra time providing service.
 Additional projects may be available throughout the weekend during open program time.
 Reach out to our service team at [email protected] for more information.

 Project Details & Equipment Needs